 Her newest album, “Haunting”, is a celebration of songs alongside the stories associated with them, all relating to the eerie otherworld of Celtic supernatural with Second Sight, glammer, selkies, fairies, ghosts and the Devil.

-Recent years have seen Christina teaching Scotland's song traditions in the United States, on the faculty at the prestigeous Swannanoa summer school and Common Ground on the Hill in Maryland and in Spring 2014, in Germany's Konstanz.
+Recent years have seen Christina teaching Scotland's song traditions in the United States, on the faculty at the prestigeous Swannanoa summer school in North Carolina and Common Ground on the Hill in Maryland and in Spring 2014 and 2017, in Germany's Konstanz.

-In 2013, Christina performed "Tales and Songs from Highland Perthshire" with harpist Bill Taylor and storyteller and folklorist Bob Pegg.
+Christina joined with harpist Bill Taylor and storyteller and folklorist Bob Pegg to perform "Tales and Songs from Highland Perthshire".
 The show draws on the song and story collection and the extraordinary life of Lady Evelyn Stewart Murray, who was daughter of the Duke of Atholl.Christina previously toured heritage centres and abandoned settlements with Bob Pegg, in "Come Listen to the Crofters", recreating a sense of the culture of the crofters who had once lived there before being ‘cleared’ to the New World.

 Singing at ceilidhs, concerts and in competitions from an early age, Christina pursued her interest as a student in Edinburgh.
 Edinburgh's traditional music scene soon became part of her life and she formed Horo Gheallaidh with friends Gavin Marwick, Jenny Booth, Sandy Brechin, Ishbel MacTaggart, and her brother, Alpin Stewart, among others, to represent Scotland at the Quiema das Fetas festival in Portugal.She recorded with Talitha MacKenzie on the groundbreaking first “Mouth Music” album before returning north and forming the Feisty Besoms singing group with friends and recording “Auld Flames”.